Oath Keepers founder Stewart Rhodes spends 6 hours with House January 6 Committee

 "The court will not grant Mr. Rhodes more favorable treatment than those similarly-situated defendants," the judge wrote Wednesday.
 He has yet to rule on Rhodes' request to reconsider his being in jail before trial.

-Rhodes will ultimately join a handful of his co-dependents in the D.C.
+Rhodes will ultimately join a handful of his co-defendents in the D.C.
 Department of Corrections facility absent court intervention.

 Prosecutors allege Rhodes and 10 co-conspirators intended to stop the presidential transfer of power by January 20, 2021, when President Biden was sworn into office.